pontiac9783/flx-quartermaster/README.md

 | Reports (incl.
 COGS, profit) | ✅ | ✅ |
 | Add/edit items, receive, count, write-off, sale pricing | ❌ | ✅ |
 | Ledger, void | ❌ | ✅ |

+A third role, **Bar tablet**, sees only Bar, Tabs, Stock and device settings — no costs, no Sell/Ledger/Reports.
+Intended for a shared tablet account left signed in at the bar; the shift records who is behind the bar.
 | Settings, categories, user management | ❌ | ✅ |

 Roles are enforced server-side: all changes go through the API and are checked against the user's role.
 Users have read-only access to stock and reports for transparency; nobody except the owner needs access to the Sheet itself.
 The Sheet owner is always admin.